faranalytics/dialog/README.md

 ### Payload too large

-- Request body limit: `TwilioController` supports `requestSizeLimit`.
+- Request body limit: `TwilioGateway` supports `requestSizeLimit`.
 If you see size‑related errors, increase it to accommodate your environment.
 - WebSocket frame limit: Twilio media frames should be small; if you see `WebSocket message too large`, ensure the upstream is sending properly sized frames.

 ### Unexpected disconnects or timeouts